Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into American Financial Group's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

-American Financial Group's EBITDA (earnings before interest, taxes, depreciation and amortisation) is USD$1.6 billion.
+American Financial Group's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $1.6 billion.

 The EBITDA is a measure of a American Financial Group's overall financial performance and is widely used to measure a its profitability.